The Best Wound Care for Non-Healing Wounds

 There is no one-size-fits-all approach to dressing, or covering, non-healing wounds.
 The type of dressing is based on the underlying wound condition and diagnosis.
 The dressing types include keeping a moist environment (not too dry, not too wet), controlling the bacterial load, promoting healing and, in some case, the need to apply pressure.
 The type of dressing used and the frequency of application will vary widely depending on the exact diagnosis.

-In general, the recommendation for dressing of a non-healing wound will depend on its underlying cause.
-Early in the process of treatment, your vascular surgeon may recommend vascular studies, an antimicrobial dressing might be needed to limit infection, and as deemed necessary a more specialized dressing.
+In general, the recommendation for the dressing of a non-healing wound will depend on its underlying cause.
+Early in the process of treatment, your vascular surgeon may recommend vascular studies.
+An antimicrobial dressing might be applied to limit infection.
+Specialized dressings are often recommended to support better healing.
 There are times when they may also recommend using a gentle pressure dressing to improve wound conditions.

-There are also new approaches to dressing non-healing wounds as innovations are made in the field.
-Moisture-retentive dressings are sometimes used to protect wounds and promote healing.
-Progress is also being made with bioengineered skin.
+There are also new approaches to dressing non-healing wounds as innovations become available.
+These include moisture-retentive dressings that protect wounds and promote healing.
+Progress is also being made with bioengineered skin that can aid in repairing the damage caused by a non-healing wound.
 Nanotechnology and tiny electronic sensors, which monitor the healing of chronic wounds, are on the horizon.

 A Step-by-Step Process to Healing